gustavo-dev/gustavo-dev/README.md

 ## Hi.
-Welcome here, I'm glad for this.
-How are doing?
+Welcome!
+I'm glad you're here.
+How are you doing?

 I believe that programming is an alternative to make the world better, following the constant changes in technology, bringing innovation and quality of life for everyone.